bguerout/jongo/README.md

      alt="Jongo logo"
      title="Jongo"
      align="left"
-     width="75"
-     style="padding-right:20px;">
+     width="75">

 Jongo is a tiny sugar over Mongo Java Driver:

 * Writing 'find' queries as if you were in a Mongo Shell
- * Map Mongo entities to your POJO (with Jackson or a custom Mapper).
+* Map Mongo entities to your POJO (with Jackson or a custom Mapper)

 ## Usage